qmkarriem/physical-computing-final/README.md

 We briefly also used the SparkFunMAX17043 library to report battery life along with IMU data.
 It worked well when all components were functioning, but caused tremendous slowdown in data transmission speed when we experienced issues with the fabrication process that may have shorted out the reporting, but not charging functions of the battery shield.

+### Patches
+In Max, we constructed a custom abstraction based on the Sadam UDP externals:

 **Finished Enclosure**
 The finished enclosure was created through a silicone moulding process.
 We first designed and printed a 3D mold.
 We used a household silicone that we treated with glycerin to expedite the drying process.
 The components were placed in plastic for security and embedded inside the mold while it was still plyable.